Display resolution standards

-The graphics display resolution is the width and height dimension of an electronic visual display device, measured in pixels.
+A display resolution standard is a commonly used width and height dimension (display resolution) of an electronic visual display device, measured in pixels.
 This information is used for electronic devices such as a computer monitor.
-Certain combinations of width and height are standardized (e.g. by VESA) and typically given a name and an initialism that is descriptive of its dimensions.
-A graphics display resolution can be used in tandem with the size of the graphics display to calculate pixel density.
-An increase in the pixel density often correlates with a decrease in the size of individual pixels on a display.
+Certain combinations of width and height are standardized (e.g. by VESA) and typically given a name and an initialism which is descriptive of its dimensions.